Tomoki108/burny/README.md

 - [`infra/`](/infra/) - Infrastructure as Code for Google Cloud resources written in Terraform.
 - [`.github/`](/.github/) - CICD workflows for api and web.

-For more detailed information like setup or tech stack, please refer to each directories README.md.
+For more detailed information like setup or tech stack, please refer to each directories document.

 ## License